 the World, bear away the palm of victory, the crown

 of immortality, while I lie buried in my sloth and dead

-spent and foolishly wasted, in the petty contest for this world's evanescent
+spent and foolishly wasted, in the petty contest for

-God, whom He delights to honor, while I alone remain
+of God, whom He delights to honor, while I alone remain

 His enemy, and an alien from His blessed Kingdom?"